NilK15/projectmanagement-backend/README.md

-# projectmanagement-backend
+# Project Management - Back-end

-Project Management App Backend
+# This project utilizes SQLite3 database and it's API to speak with the front-end client